 Although serious incidents involving radicalisation have not occurred at Toynbee School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the region in which we teach.
-Staff are reminded to suspend any professional disbelief that instances of radicalisation 'could not happen here' and to refer any concerns through the appropriate channels (currently via the designated Safeguarding lead/ Child Protection/ Safeguarding Co-ordinator).
+Staff are reminded to suspend any professional disbelief that instances of radicalisation 'could not happen here' and to refer any concerns to the Designated Safeguarding Lead.